Lansdowne House

 The local authority had built an approach road in 1931 which saw the loss of approximately half of the rooms of its greater wing; (Note: The eastern half of the largest range, which formed the eastern wing, is where street Fitzmaurice Place runs today) it is today one of two buildings which open onto Fitzmaurice Place but is known as 9 Fitzmaurice Place.
-(Note: A street having two numbered/named addresses: 5 and 9) The surviving extent was granted Grade II* Listed Building status in 1970.
+(Note: A street having two numbered/named addresses: 5 and 9) The surviving house was given Grade II* Listed Building status in 1970.
 The house was also the inspiration for Bingham House in Montreal, built by Lord Shelburne's great friend William Bingham in 1821, who was then the wealthiest man in North America and an associate of Alexander Hamilton.

 Notable guests have included Benjamin Franklin, Oscar Wilde, Henry James, and the Comte de Mirabeau, among others.

 Current use

-It houses the Lansdowne Club in Mayfair.
+The building now houses the Lansdowne Club of Mayfair.
 It co-serves as an address of Fitzmaurice House Ltd, the International Wine and Food Society which may meet here and The Junior League of London.